Vienna’s supermarkets are a treasure trove for tourists. All the chains offer decent quality at surprisingly reasonable prices for a capital city.

 As for picking the right chain, well, there are no “bad” supermarket chains in Vienna.
 But here’s an overview of the common ones…

-- Billa Plus (formerly Merkur): the one I go to most often, being among the largest.
+- Billa Plus (formerly Merkur): the one I go to most often, being among the largest in size, so they remind me of grocery stores back in the UK.
 There aren’t too many around though

 - Billa: probably the most common one you’ll spot.
 Good value.
 The same company (Rewe) owns both Billa Plus and Billa

-- Spar – this comes in several flavours.
-Interspar is the large version, Eurospar the next size down, and Spar is the smallest.
-You also find Gourmet Spar, which is more upmarket in its selection and presentation
+- Spar: this comes in several flavours.
+Interspar is the large version, Eurospar the next size down, and Spar the smallest

-Spar also has its own organic food brand – Natur Pur.
+Spar also has its own organic food brand: Natur*Pur.
+And the in-house discount brand is S-BUDGET.

-Among the discount chains, Hofer (essentially Austria’s Aldi) is probably the most prominent.
+- Discount chains: Hofer (essentially Austria’s Aldi) is probably the most prominent.
 It’s cheap and even offers its own organic line.
-Other popular discount chains are Lidl and Penny Markt (also owned by Rewe).
+Other popular discount chains are Lidl and Penny Markt (the latter also owned by Rewe!)

-Given Vienna’s cosmopolitan nature, the city has a decent sprinkling of international food stores, too, particularly small Turkish outlets.
-Try an Asiatic supermarket or a British/US grocery store (a lifesaver for those of us addicted to Branston pickle and prawn cocktail-flavoured crisps).
+- Given Vienna’s cosmopolitan nature, the city has a decent sprinkling of international food stores, too, particularly small Turkish outlets.
+Try an Asiatic supermarket or a British/US grocery store (a lifesaver for those of us addicted to Branston pickle and twiglets)

 So what’s the catch?